About CESM

 History

-In 2011, the IMR in collaboration with the University of Arizona Superfund Research Center developed an environmental pillar that addresses issues associated with the environmental sustainability of mining and the management of legacy mining sites.
+In 2011, the Lowell IMR in collaboration with the University of Arizona Superfund Research Center developed CESM as an environmental pillar that addresses issues associated with the environmental sustainability of mining and the management of legacy mining sites.
 The Superfund Research Center has an extensive history of studying waste containment and land recovery strategies for legacy mining sites throughout Arizona.
-CESM was initiated as a research translation tool for transfer of research results to active mining operations.
-It was developed using exploratory research funding from the Technology Research Initiative Fund Water Sustainability Program (TRIF-WSP).
-TRIF funding continues to provide exploratory funding to faculty for the development of innovative research initiatives associated with the sustainability of mining.
+CESM has built on this work by extending the research focus to active mining operations.
+Exploratory research funding was initially provided by the Technology Research Initiative Fund Water Sustainability Program (TRIF-WSP).
+CESM research is currently funded by industry memberships to the Industry-academic research cooperative.
+Support is also provided by the School of Mining and Mineral Resources (SMMR) for the development of educational opportunities through Professional Development courses, graduate student fellowships, and community outreach programs.
+SMMR also provides exploratory funding to faculty for the development of innovative research initiatives associated with the sustainability of mining.

 Past Research Projects